 Our actingTreasurer, Vivian has been at the heart of the charity’s activities over the last few years.
 Now a Director, she remains a devoted supporter and brings on board her passion for the charity, strategic vision, clear thinking and analytical skills.
 Vivian says “Our partners in Russia and Georgia are so full of energy and hope; they show us how much can be done with very little”

 “Our supporters form the bedrock of our organisation.
 They are the driving force behind all that we do.”

 “It’s exciting to be part of something which is changing lives for good.”

-Our former Treasurer, Tatiana brings her expertise, knowledge and skills as an experienced finance professional (MBA, CPA) with a background in treasury and finance.
+After moving to Singapore, our former Treasurer Tatiana Telpuk continues helping out the charity with her expertise, knowledge and skills as an experienced finance professional (MBA, CPA) with a background in treasury and finance.
 With her roots in Russia, Tatiana is passionate about helping vulnerable children and families in her own country.
 Tatiana says “It is a privilege to work alongside such an amazing group of people.
-It inspires me daily to see the impact St Gregory’s have on the lives of our beneficiaries”
+It inspires me daily to see the impact St Gregory’s has on the lives of our beneficiaries.”